eventnetusa/eventnet/src/_vip/walmart-tour.md

       ready to activate at over 3,500 stores across the country.

-      #### Offer clients a valuable opportunity to reach consumers where they
+      #### Offering your brand a valuable opportunity to reach consumers where
-      shop, in parking lots and storefronts of the world's largest retailer.&nbsp;
+      they shop, in parking lots and storefronts of the world's largest retailer.&nbsp;

-      #### Which Walmarts will your brands choose for 2019?
+      #### Which Walmarts will you choose for 2019?

       &nbsp;